If you’ve ever been with a narcissist, you’ll be fully aware of how damaging their absolute lack of accountability in relationships can be.

 The truth is, it’s time to take full responsibility for those inner parts of your being that have been screaming out to be seen this whole time.

 Narcissists are experts at locating those deep wounds and ripping them open.
 It’s how they get you to hand over your precious life force energy to them.

 But now, it’s time to meet those wounds and move them out of your body so that they no longer control your beliefs and experiences here on Earth.

-Once you start to work on yourself and you truly become your own source of love, validation, acceptance and security, the narcissist will have nothing that they can hold over you.
+Once you start to work on yourself and become your own source of love, validation, acceptance and security, the narcissist will have nothing that they can hold over you.
 You’ll no longer fear the narcissist and your alignment with authenticity will expose their false illusions.

 This is how you get all of the accountability that you were ever seeking.
 You’ll be energetically vibrating in a realm of such self-empowerment, which a narcissist could only ever dream about!

 If you’ve tried everything to heal but still can’t shift things, it might be time to call in the spiritual realm.

 ✭ Understanding your journey & how it’s shaped you

 ✭ Ask your guides questions & get direct answers

 10% OFF Code ‘UNMASK‘